 TBI can cause various neurological outcomes and diseases and increases a veteran's risk for Alzheimer's disease and Parkinson's disease.
 Both DoD and VA have acknowledged the lack of research on brain injuries and the difficulties of diagnosing Post-Traumatic Stress Disorder (PTSD) and TBI because of the co-morbidity of symptoms between the two.

-It is essential that service members/veterans are screened for mild Traumatic Brain Injury (TBI) as early as possible, because the similarities between TBI and Post Traumatic Stress Disorder (PTSD) become more difficult to treat the longer the condition goes unscreened.
-To identify veterans who may have a mild TBI, VA medical facilities have implemented a computer-based screening tool.
-This screening tool consists of a series of questions that VA providers are required to ask veterans, especially, Operation Enduring Freedom/Operation Iraqi Freedom (OEF/OIF) veterans, when seeking care at a VA medical facility.
+It is essential that servicemembers and veterans are screened for TBI as early as possible, because the similarities between TBI and PTSD become more difficult to treat the longer the condition goes unscreened.
+To identify veterans who may have TBI, VA medical facilities have implemented a computer-based screening tool and require providers at VA medical facilities to use the tool to screen all veterans, including all OEF/OIF/OND who present for outpatient health care.
+This screening tool consists of a series of questions that VA providers are required to ask veterans, especially those from Operation Enduring Freedom/Operation Iraqi Freedom/Operation New Dawn (OEF/OIF/OND), when seeking care at a VA medical facility.

 To better understand the impact of TBI injuries, The American Legion convened a TBI and PTSD committee in 2010 “to investigate existing science and procedures and alternative methods for treating TBI and PTSD.”
 To obtain additional information about the committee and the work they are involved in, go to: http://www.legion.org/publications/217301/war-within-treatment-traumatic-brain-injury-and-post-traumatic-stress-disorder